kellyav/loan_risk_model/README.md

 # loan_risk_model
-Use logistic regression and decision trees to score measure risk associated with loans and associated credit
+Use logistic regression and decision trees to measure risk associated with loans and associated credit